abhishekarya1/myblog/content/post/2018-09-21-the-year-2038-problem.md

 ## Solution
 At the moment, there's no universal solution for the Year 2038 bug.
-Modern processors are starting to make their way into smartphones and tablets too, are based on 64-bit architecture and 64-bit to store data.
+Modern processors are starting to make their way into smartphones and tablets too, are based on 64-bit architecture and use 64-bit to store data.
 They also have a maximum number 2<sup>64</sup> or 18 quintillion values, the ceiling is considerably higher at a date that is over twenty times greater than the estimated age of the universe i.e. 292 billion years from now.

 Apple’s OS X desktop software has been exclusively 64-bit since the release of Mac OS X 10.7 "Lion" in 2011.